User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Built-in interaction types: pair level quantum numbers and energies Built-in interaction types: pair level quantum numbers and energies

 \emph{3-fold symmetry}

-The most common use of $\var{ITYP}=5$ is for a symmetric top like ammonia, with 3-fold permutation symmetry, and inversion doubling.
-The code supports this, allowing the user to set \basisitem{ISYM}(3) to restrict $k$ to values that satisfy either $3n\pm1$ ($\basisitem{ISYM}(3)=1$) or $3n$ ($\basisitem{ISYM}(3)=3$), and \basisitem{ISYM}(4) to indicate the nature of the 3 identical atoms (0 for bosons and 1 for fermions).
+A common use of $\var{ITYP}=5$ is for a symmetric top like ammonia, with 3-fold rotational symmetry and inversion doubling.
+The code allows the user to set \basisitem{ISYM}(3) to restrict $k$ to values that satisfy either $3n\pm1$ ($\basisitem{ISYM}(3)=1$) or $3n$ ($\basisitem{ISYM}(3)=3$), and \basisitem{ISYM}(4) to indicate the nature of the 3 identical atoms (0 for bosons and 1 for fermions).
 In addition, if \basisitem{ROTI}(10) is set non-zero then it is used as the zeroth-order tunnelling splitting $\nu_0$. \basisitem{ROTI}(11) and \basisitem{ROTI}(12) are used for the centrifugal distortion components of the tunnelling splitting, $\nu_a$ and $\nu_b$,